 - Spinal cord injuries

 Children & Dog Bites

 Dog bites are very common in everyone, but specifically in children.
-Children are most affected by dog bites because they may not know how to act around pets.
+Dog bites affect children most because they may not know how to act around pets.
 It is important that children know how to act around dogs they are unfamiliar with.